 The Quick Post Solution

-Quick Post enables you to quickly setup and use send-to-service email addresses, and automatically add the appropriate tags to the beginning or end of the subject line.
+Quick Post enables you to quickly set up and use send-to-service email addresses, and automatically add the appropriate tags to the beginning or end of the subject line.
 Best of all, you can send content to the service in the background, without having to open up a compose window.

 Setting up Quick Post

-First, add the Quick Post button the toolbar.
+First, add the Quick Post button to the toolbar.
 Right-click the toolbar, select Customize... then drag and drop the Quick Post icon to the desired location in the toolbar.

 Next, enter the Quick Post editor either via the Quick Post toolbar button or via Preferences > Advanced > Quick Post.

-Click the New button, and enter a descriptive Name, email address, and tags you wish to add to the beginning or end of the subject line.
+Click the New button, and enter a descriptive name, email address, and tags you wish to add to the beginning or end of the subject line.

-By adding a :: to the descriptive Name, you can organize your Quick Post actions into sub-menus, for example:
+By adding :: to the descriptive Name, you can organize your Quick Post actions into sub-menus, for example:

 ... will create three sub-entries under Evernote:

-New in Postbox 5.0.5 is the ability to specify how the message should be sent.
+You can also specify how the message should be sent.

 Send As Attachment is usually the best way to go since you're forwarding the original email.
 Services can then do the right thing with regards to images as attachments, for instance.

 Send should be used when the service doesn't know how to process .eml files as attachments, like Trello or Slack.
 However, it does have some limitations.
-For example, images embedded into the message body as an imap URL won't show in the destination.
+For example, images embedded into the message body as an IMAP URL won't show in the destination.

 Send via Compose Window will bring up the Compose Window, which you can then edit before sending.
 This option is also the best one to use for images embedded into the message body as an IMAP URL.